radicwl/JavaApp/README.md

-Repositery for tracking my progress on Java across devices.
+Repository for tracking my progress on Java across devices.